 A wonderful day was had on Saturday by our families who came to join us for our annual Family Sports Day and picnic.
 Well done to all the runners, sack race jumpers and egg and spoon race lovers as well as the mummies and daddies who joined in all the races.
 We had such fun!

-Merci mille fois à toutes les familles qui sont venues célébrer les 30 ans de notre école.
+Merci mille fois à toutes les familles qui sont venues célébrer l'anniversaire de notre école.
 Un grand merci particulièrement à tous les membres de notre Comité d’Organisation et aux parents qui ont fabriqué les jeux et tenu les stands, et à tous ceux qui ont apporté à manger afin d’assurer une journée pleine de sourires pour nos enfants.

-Thanks so much to all the families who came to celebrate our school’s 30th anniversary on Saturday.
+Thanks so much to all the families who came to celebrate the anniversary of our schools foundation on Saturday.
 The sun was shining on all of us, for which we are so grateful.
 A big thank you in particular to our Organising Committee and to all the parents who made games and hosted the stands and those that brought yummy food for us all to enjoy.

 Children in our 6-12 class went on an exploratory field trip to our local forest which is a short walk from our school.
 They explored the terrestrial habitat of the forest as well as the freshwater habitat of a pond which was teeming with both animal and plant life including frogs and lizards.